TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us011/01.requirements-engineering/readme.md

 ### 1.4.
 Found out Dependencies

-*  There is a dependency to "US001 As an unregistered user, I want to register on the application (join)" as being registered who makes login, i want to logout.
+*  There is a dependency to "US001 - User Registration" as being registered who makes login, i want to logout.

-* There is a dependency to "US002 As a user I want/need to login in sistem" since i need to login to make a logout wheter i am register or not.
+* There is a dependency to "US002 - To login in System" since i need to login to make a logout wheter i am register or not.